Istanbulexpat/HR_ReviewApp/README.md

 # HR_ReviewApp Preliminary Research Discovery App
-This app is a Flutter-based mobile app that records recruiter reviews.
+This app is a Flutter-based mobile app that records reviews of recruiters.

+Because Linkedin is crap, and it's time to level the playing the field against discrimination, bad recruiting behavior and companies behaving badly.

 Initial Screen and Homescreen were created seperately - but were primarily a rough draft of a review app.
 They have not been tested.